Monica Huldt Flaunts Derrière In Tie-Dye Bikini: ‘Sunday Bumday’

 The model’s bikini was pink and white.
 The sexy number had clear plastic straps, making it look even smaller than it actually was.
 The top appeared to have triangle-shaped cups, which did not fully cover her breasts as some underboob peeked out from the bottom.
 The bottoms were a tiny thong that put plenty of skin on display.

 The picture featured Monica from behind at a slight angle.
-She posed with her hands on top of her head as she looked over her shoulder.
-The model glanced at the camera with a sultry expression on her face.
+She posed with her hands on top of her head as she looked over her shoulder and glanced at the camera with a sultry expression on her face.
 The stance gave her fans a nice look at her booty.
 She stood with one leg slightly forward, accentuating her curvy hips.
-The clear straps dug into her skin around her waist, drawing the ye to her hourglass shape.
+The clear straps dug into her skin around her waist, drawing the eye to her hourglass shape.
 She also showed off her flat abs as she turned her torso to look back.
-In addition, she flashed her side boob.
+In addition, she flashed some major sideboob.

 Monica’s hair cascaded in loose waves down her back.
-She appeared to be wearing makeup that included sculpted brows, smoky eye shadow, thick lashes, and contoured cheeks.
+She appeared to be wearing makeup that included sculpted brows, smoky eyeshadow, thick lashes, and contoured cheeks.

-In the post’s caption, Monica plugged her subscription site, while also mentioning her derrière.
+In the post’s caption, Monica plugged her subscription site while also mentioning her derrière.

 Many of her fans flocked to the comments section to rave over how hot she looked in the snap.